Should I buy a house with subsidence?

 Mortgage companies are unlikely to offer a loan on a property with ongoing subsidence.

-If you’re buying your first home, you should get a survey done by a licenced surveyor.
-The survey will show if there are any signs of subsidence.
+When buying a home, you should get a survey done by a licensed surveyor.
+The survey should show if there are any signs of subsidence.

 What causes subsidence?

-A common issue is tree roots extending deep underground, taking water up during dry spells, which can lead to the ground drying and contracting.
-This happens when trees are planted too close to properties
+A common issue is tree roots extending deep underground, absorbing water during dry spells, which can lead to the ground drying and contracting.
+Problems can occur when trees are too close to properties.

 Properties built on this kind of soil may find the ground contracts in the summer when it’s dry and then expands when it’s wetter during winter.
-The result is downward movement.
+This can result in downward movement.

-Leaks from pipes and drains can moisten the ground surrounding the property, causing it to destabilise and sink.
+Leaks from pipes and drains can saturate the ground surrounding the property, causing it to destabilise and sink.

 Houses built on unstable hills and along coastlines may also be susceptible to subsidence.